dhanushrichandrasekar/Quiz/README.md

 # 🎯 Interactive Quiz Website for Kids

 ### This quiz is designed to make learning fun with exciting questions and to test knowledge! 🌟
-🚀 The Quiz App makes learning fun for kids with exciting questions on General Knowledge!
-Featuring colorful visuals, playful cartoons, and instant feedback, it creates an engaging and enjoyable experience while testing their knowledge. 🌟
+🚀 Featuring colorful visuals, playful cartoons, and instant feedback, it creates an engaging and enjoyable experience while testing their knowledge. 🌟

 ---